DoggoMan/foxhole-war-map/README.md

 ### Instructions
 Download the repository and run `npm install` in the root directory to install node dependencies, and then `npm start` to run the app.
 The app is hosted on port 3002 (changeable in app.js) and can be accessed at `localhost:3002/map`.

+In case you use nix, you can instead use `nix-shell -A shell` and then `node app.js`.

 ### Contributing
 Contributions are welcome as the Foxhole War Map is an open source project.
 Submit a pull request to the `development` branch of the repository.